miliarch/templatized-directory-generator/README.md

 ```

 ## Defining Templates
-Templates can be defined by crafting JSON within the template object using the fields below:
+Templates can be defined by crafting JSON using the fields below within objects named for each template in the `templates.json` configuration file:

 | Field | Type | Description | Example |
 | --- | --- | --- | --- |